liger1978/pget_iplayer/README.md

 - Supply one or more BBC iPlayer PIDs or URLs (episode/series/brand) as positional arguments.
 URLs are normalised to the correct episode PID automatically.
 - Brand and series PIDs are expanded automatically so all child episodes are queued.
 - Every pid is downloaded via `get_iplayer --get --subtitles --subs-embed --force --overwrite --tv-quality=fhd,hd,sd --pid=<PID>`.
-- Use `-t/--threads` to limit concurrent downloads (defaults to the number of CPU cores).
+- Use `-t/--threads` to limit concurrent downloads; defaults to your CPU core count (fallback to 4 if it cannot be detected).
 - Pass `-p/--plex` to rename completed video files to Plex's `Show - sXXeYY - Episode.ext` format.
 - Each download runs inside a hidden temporary directory named `.pget_iplayer-<PID>-<RANDOM>`; on success the finished video is moved back to the working directory and the temp folder is removed (including subtitle sidecars).
 Use `-n/--no-clean` if you want to inspect the download artefacts and keep the directory.
 - Output is summarised as per-stream progress bars (`audio`, `video`, etc.), colour-coded per pid, sorted by pid then stream name, and annotated with live speed + ETA.